Blow for Hong Kong democrats in key elections

 After the count ended Monday morning the democracy camp had only managed to take back two of the four seats.

-The democrats now hold a total of 26 seats in the 70-strong partially elected legislature.
+It now holds a total of 26 seats in the 70-strong partially elected legislature.

-That means they have bolstered their ability to block some important bills, which require two thirds to pass.
+That means the democrats have bolstered their ability to block some important bills, which require two thirds to pass.

-However they will continue to be outgunned on the majority of bills which require a lower threshold as they failed to regain the veto power they lost due to the disqualifications.
+However they will continue to be outgunned on other bills that require a lower threshhold as they failed to regain the veto power they lost due to the disqualifications.

 Activists accused Hong Kong's pro-Beijing government of political screening after it barred young pro-democracy leader Agnes Chow from standing in the by-elections because her party advocates self-determination for Hong Kong.